eduardosm7/sorting-algorithms/README.md

 - [radixsort](https://en.wikipedia.org/wiki/Radix_sort)

-radix sort is a non-comparative integer sorting algorithm that sorts data with integer keys by grouping keys by the individual digits which share the same significant position and value.
+Radix sort is a non-comparative integer sorting algorithm that sorts data with integer keys by grouping keys by the individual digits which share the same significant position and value.
 The lower bound for Comparison based sorting algorithm (Merge Sort, Heap Sort, Quick-Sort .. etc) is Ω(nLogn), i.e., they cannot do better than nLogn.
 Counting sort is a linear time sorting algorithm that sort in O(n+k) time when elements are in range from 1 to k.